 Dead Dead Demon’s Dededede Destruction is set in Tokyo.
 But when the citizens of Tokyo look up to the sky, they don’t see a blue expanse.
 Instead, they see an alien mothership looming above them.
 Who are these “invaders” and what do they want?

-Inio Asano's manga always have an interesting cast of characters and a unique perspective.
-When you read his manga, you very much know it's his, yet they all feel so different and fresh.
-To me, though, Dead Dead Demon's Dededede Destruction sees him stepping out-of-the-box more so than ever before.
+Inio Asano’s manga always has an interesting cast of characters and a unique perspective.
+When you read his manga, you very much know it’s his, yet they all feel so different and fresh.
+To me, though, Dead Dead Demon’s Dededede Destruction sees him stepping out of the box more so than ever before.
 I love all of his works, but Dead Dead Demon’s Dededede Destruction shines bright as a result of this.
-His humor may be an acquired taste, but regardless of if you laugh or not in this story, you will get to experience one of the best sci-fi manga as well as slice of life manga released so far.
+His humor may be an acquired taste, but regardless of whether you laugh while reading this story, you will get to experience one of the best sci-fi and slice-of-life manga released so far.

 Hinamatsuri by Masao Ohtake

-As with many series on this list, one of Hinamatsuri's strengths is its characters and the dynamics between them.
-You have a main group of characters that interact with one another, but this manga does a great job at focusing on their individual journeys as well.
-As a result, you really see them come together, but also grow individually.
-Hinamatsuri doesn't spend too much time focusing on one character, which is refreshing, but there's also a strong sense of family as you watch this band of misfits bond together.
+As with many series on this list, one of Hinamatsuri‘s strengths is its characters and the dynamics between them.
+You have a main group of characters that interact with one another, but this manga also does a great job of focusing on their individual journeys.
+As a result, you really see them come together but also grow individually.
+Hinamatsuri doesn’t spend too much time focusing on one character, which is refreshing, but there’s also a strong sense of family as you watch this band of misfits bond together.